Naser al-Din Shah Qajar: Diplomacy and wars

+The Qajar court announced a public levee in honor of the occasion, during which the court chronicler recited the official records of the conquest as ascribed to Hesam o-Saltaneh.
+The document lists the administrative decisions taken in the aftermath of Herat's capture.
+In a symbolic move, the Shah's name was mentioned in the Friday sermon and the Shia adhan became the call to prayer.
+Similarly, the mint struck coins in Naser ad-Din Shah's name.
+A public holiday was soon declared and a national booklet outlining the conquest was disseminated.

+A group photograph taken during a garden party for the Shah at Hatfield House in July 1889.
+The photograph includes Edward VII and Alexandra of Denmark.

 Naser al-Din was the first modern Iranian monarch to visit Europe in 1873 and then again in 1878 (when he saw a Royal Navy Fleet Review), and finally in 1889 and was reportedly amazed with the technology he saw.
-During his visit to the United Kingdom in 1873, Naser al-Din Shah was appointed by Queen Victoria a Knight of the Order of the Garter, the highest English order of chivalry.
+During his visit to the United Kingdom in 1873, Naser ad-Din Shah was appointed by Queen Victoria a Knight of the Order of the Garter, the highest English order of chivalry.
 He was the first Iranian monarch to be honoured as such.
 His travel diary of his 1873 trip has been published in several languages, including Persian, German, French, and Dutch.

-In 1890 Naser al-Din met British major Gerald F. Talbot and signed a contract with him giving him the ownership of the Iranian tobacco industry, but he later was forced to cancel the contract after Ayatollah Mirza Hassan Shirazi issued a fatwa that made farming, trading, and consuming tobacco haram (forbidden).
-Consuming tobacco from the newly monopolized 'Talbet' company represented foreign exploitation, so for that reason it was deemed immoral.
+In 1890, Naser met British major Gerald F. Talbot and signed a contract with him giving him the ownership of the Iranian tobacco industry, but he later was forced to cancel the contract after Ayatollah Mirza al-Shirazi issued a fatwa that made farming, trading, and consuming tobacco haram (forbidden).
+Consuming tobacco from the newly monopolized 'Talbet' company represented foreign exploitation and, therefore, was deemed immoral.
 It even affected the Shah's personal life as his wives did not allow him to smoke.

-This was not the end of Naser al-Din's attempts to give concessions to Europeans; he later gave the ownership of Iranian customs incomes to Paul Julius Reuter.
+This was not the end of Naser's attempts to give concessions to Europeans; he later gave the ownership of Iranian customs incomes to Paul Julius Reuter.